RedInfinity-source/Boggle/README.md

 # Boggle

-The code is a Python word game using the Ursina game engine.
-It generates a 4x4 grid of cubes with random alphabet letters, players input words, and the game checks if the word is valid.
-If valid, players earn points based on length and letter scores.
-The game includes a timer, points counter, grid, input field, submit button, and word validation logic.
-Players aim to maximize their score by forming valid words.
+The script creates a digital version of the classic "Boggle" game using Pygame library.
+Players and the computer alternate finding words on a randomly generated 4x4 grid of letters.
+Key features include random grid generation, word validation, points calculation, and a graphical interface using Pygame.
+The game includes a timer, turn-based gameplay, and a restart button.

 ## Table of Contents